AndresNamm/incidentshk/_preprocessing-design/design.markdown

 ## Testing

 To avoid wasting time in later phases of training due to some random errors in the first phases I create simple automated tests.
 I use [Junit](http://junit.org/junit4/). for that.
+In addition to that in the Test folder I also keep something called ManualTest.java.
+I use these for printing out examples of Data parsing test to visually identify that everything is in order where it is possible.

 ## Deployment